Loopring/protocols/packages/loopring_v3/DESIGN.md

 The DEX can use an existing state so the DEX doesn't need to operate its own operators, or the DEX can create a new state and can limit the state to operators the DEX operators itself if that's what the DEX wants.
 In any case, the steps needed for the setup are the same

 - (The DEX calls `createNewState` to create the new state)
-- The DEX calls `registerWallet` to get a walletID so it can lock the account of its users to its DEX.
+- The DEX calls `registerWallet` to get a walletId so it can lock the account of its users to its DEX.
 - The DEX also calls `createAccountAndDeposit` to create a dual-author account that can be used to sign off on rings using these accounts.
 This account will be also be used to receive fees.
 - The DEX calls `createAccountAndDeposit` to create a ringmatcher account to match rings and pay fees to the operator.